SovnSkyrim/Aldrnari/Modified Gameplay.md

 - The Companions are heavily modified by [Don't be a milk drinker](https://www.nexusmods.com/skyrimspecialedition/mods/19490), [questline tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/22300) and [More Radiant quests](https://www.nexusmods.com/skyrimspecialedition/mods/24144)
 - [Jiub's Opus gets quest markers](https://www.nexusmods.com/skyrimspecialedition/mods/17056)
 - [Goldenglow is Yours](https://www.nexusmods.com/skyrimspecialedition/mods/25155) after you rob it but you will have [Requirements to enter the Thieves Guild](https://www.nexusmods.com/skyrimspecialedition/mods/33256)
-- We avoid Arthmoor's terrible Paarthurnax mod by instead using the fantastic [The Paarthurnax Resolution](https://www.nexusmods.com/skyrimspecialedition/mods/43766)
+- We avoid Arthmoor's terrible Paarthurnax mod by instead using the fantastic [Paarthurnax Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711)
 - You can [save the Icerunner](https://www.nexusmods.com/skyrimspecialedition/mods/34681)
-- On top of [Obscure's College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/20514), that questline has also an [Improved admission test](https://www.nexusmods.com/skyrimspecialedition/mods/22184), [enemies in Labyrinthian incentivize mage gameplay](https://www.nexusmods.com/skyrimspecialedition/mods/44557) and there is [more tweaks from Obscure](https://www.nexusmods.com/skyrimspecialedition/mods/22653).
+- On top of [Jk's College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/65676), that questline has also an [Improved admission test](https://www.nexusmods.com/skyrimspecialedition/mods/22184), [enemies in Labyrinthian incentivize mage gameplay](https://www.nexusmods.com/skyrimspecialedition/mods/44557) and there is [more tweaks from Obscure](https://www.nexusmods.com/skyrimspecialedition/mods/22653).
 - [You can avoid the entirety of the Forsworn conspiracy.](https://www.nexusmods.com/skyrimspecialedition/mods/43850)

 ### Gameplay - New Quests